2025 Shanghai Masters: Last 16

 Zhang Anda (pictured in 2012) made the fourth maximum break of his career in his last-16 match against Ding Junhui.

 The seventh seed Ding Junhui won four of the first five frames against Zhang, making two centuries, including his 700th career century.
 In the sixth frame, Zhang made a maximum break, the fourth of his career, the second of the season, the fourth in the tournament's history, and the 219th official maximum in professional competition.
-Ding won the seventh frame to lead 52, but Zhang then won three consecutive frames, making a second century of 120 in frame nine, as he tied the scores at 55.
+Ding won the seventh frame to lead 5–2, but Zhang then won three consecutive frames, making a second century of 120 in frame nine, as he tied the scores at 5–5.
 Ding won the deciding frame on the colours.
-Facing Robertson, Trump made back-to-back centuries in the first two frames and went on to secure a 62 victory.
+Facing Robertson, Trump made back-to-back centuries in the first two frames and went on to secure a 6–2 victory.

-Carter made a 131 century to win the opening frame of his match against the fourth seed Mark Williams but lost five of the next six to trail 25.
+Carter made a 131 century to win the opening frame of his match against the fourth seed Mark Williams but lost five of the next six to trail 2–5.
 However, Carter produced breaks of 93, 78, and 87 to force a deciding frame, which he won with a of 132.
-Xiao made three centuries of 104, 111, and 113 as he came from 02 behind to defeat the fifth seed John Higgins 64.
-Zhao Xintong, playing in his first match since winning the 2025 World Championship, was tied at 22 with Wakelin at the mid-session interval.
-Zhao then made breaks of 103, 65, 73, and 59 as he won four consecutive frames for a 62 victory.
-Facing Hawkins, the five-time winner and sixth seed Ronnie O'Sullivan made breaks of 94, 94, 54, 90, and 89 as he moved into a 53 lead.
+Xiao made three centuries of 104, 111, and 113 as he came from 0–2 behind to defeat the fifth seed John Higgins 6–4.
+Zhao Xintong, playing in his first match since winning the 2025 World Championship, was tied at 2–2 with Wakelin at the mid-session interval.
+Zhao then made breaks of 103, 65, 73, and 59 as he won four consecutive frames for a 6–2 victory.
+Facing Hawkins, the five-time winner and sixth seed Ronnie O'Sullivan made breaks of 94, 94, 54, 90, and 89 as he moved into a 5–3 lead.
 Hawkins responded with breaks of 88 and 106 to force a deciding frame, but O'Sullivan won the decider with a 67 break.
-Afterward, O'Sullivan called the performance his best since winning the 2022 World Championship.
+Afterwards, O'Sullivan called the performance his best since winning the 2022 World Championship.